vistalab-technion/cs236781/_assignments/01-hpc-servers.md

 1. If you use CSM, note that the credentials for the CSM server and `rishon` are not the same: CSM uses the CS-faculty credentials while the `rishon` server uses the Technion SSO credentials.
+1. We cannot provide you with credentials to any such server (CSM/CSL/other technion servers).

-# Usage
+# Server Usage

 ## General

-The faculty HPC server cluster is composed of a gateway server (`rishon`) into which you log in with SSH, and four compute nodes `rishon1-4` which run the actual computations.
+The faculty HPC server cluster is composed of a gateway server, `rishon`, into which you log in with SSH, and four compute nodes `rishon1-4` which run the actual computations.
 The gateway server is relatively weak and has no attached GPUs, so it should not be used for running computations.